DataBiosphere/job-manager/README.md

 ### Updating the API using swagger-codegen

 We use [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to automatically implement the API, as defined in `api/jobs.yaml`, for all servers and the UI.

-Whenever the API is updated, follow these steps to update the server implementations. **Note:** after updating the API you will need to test and update the server implementations to resolve any broken dependencies on old API definitions or implement additional functionality to match the new specs.
+Whenever the API is updated, follow these steps to update the server implementations.

+**Note:** after updating the API files you will need to test and update the server implementations to resolve any broken dependencies on old
+API definitions or implement additional functionality to match the new specs.

 From the base of the checked-out job-manager repository, run:
 ```sh